 Son of Hawaiiback to top

 David attended public schools in Pearl City – Pearl City Elementary School, Highlands Intermediate School, and Pearl City High School.
 He also participated in community sports, beginning with eight years of playing in the Pearl City Little League.
 David was born and raised in Pearl City and is the fifth of six sons of Tokio and Tsurue Ige.
 During World War II, Tokio served in the 100th Battalion/442nd Regimental Combat Team and was awarded the Purple Heart and Bronze Star.
-After the war, David’s dad worked as a steelworker on construction projects while his mom worked as a nurse and dental assistant.
+After the war, David’s dad worked as a steelworker on construction projects while his mom worked as a nurse and dental hygienist.
 Tokio Ige passed away in 2005 at the age of 86.
 Now retired, Tsurue resides in Pearl City.

 At the newly built Pearl City High School, David excelled in many activities.
 In his junior year, he was elected Student Body Vice President, and he served as Senior Class President the following year.
 David also led his varsity tennis team to a championship and was honored as the “Scholar-Athlete of the Year.”
 He graduated fifth in his class of more than 500 students in 1975.

 David then attended the University of Hawaii at Manoa, where he earned a Bachelor of Science degree in Electrical Engineering.
 While at UH, David served as Student Body Secretary and an officer of several honor societies as well as Treasurer and Vice-President of his fraternity, Phi Delta Sigma.
 Most importantly, UH is where David met his wife Dawn.